 MA / AuD Student Funding

 All MA and AuD students are eligible and considered for funding based on merit and availability of funds.
 Funding may come via tuition scholarships, research assistantships, and teaching assistantships.
-The Department strives to be able to provide at least one form of funding for each admitted MA and AuD student at some point during their course of study.

 Teaching Assistantships: Teaching Assistant positions are assigned to graduate students based on availability of funding, student schedules, and course level.
 Teaching Assistant positions for the MA and AuD students consist of working 10 hours per week assisting faculty with teaching lab or discussion sections, grading papers, and holding office hours.